 One of the main advantages of using calculated columns is that the data you need can be set automatically.
 And it is not limited to simple computation, because it can also do complicated calculations.

-For this blog, we’ll focus on making calculated columns with a simple formula.
+For these examples, we’ll focus on making calculated columns with a simple formula.
 But at the end of the blog, we’ll give you resources on where you can know more formulas that you can use for your calculated columns.

 Adding A Column In A SharePoint List